 divided between up to four separate activities.

-should contribute to the development or refinement of
+Development experiences should contribute to the development or refinement of

-should contribute to your understanding of group
+Development experiences should contribute to your understanding of group

 dynamics and promote the development of your own unique leadership style.

-• For information on internships and
+information on the distinction between internships and professional field